Update 2: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 We camp just a few miles from the park entrance in Montana, Gallatin National Forest.
 Our tent is right next to a flowing creek and isolated from other campers, just the way we like it.

-The next morning was cool but it got comfortable as soon as the sun came out.
-We ate a primitive camp breakfast of oatmeal, caned black beans, V8 juice and coffee.
+The next morning is cool but it gets more comfortable as the sun comes out.
+We eat a primitive camp breakfast of oatmeal, caned black beans, V8 juice and coffee.
 I’m lovin’ it Big-Time.
 Heidi looks deep into my eyes as if she is saying “What the H did I get myself into?”

 We suit up wearing long-johns under our leather.
-It felt good starting out but as soon as we entered Yellowstone Park it started getting colder.
+It feel good starting out but as soon as we enter Yellowstone Park it starts getting colder.

 After entering the park we finally find a nice spot to pull over without people all over.
 We do a short and steep hike to a stream and look over the Yellowstone map.